 This here’s my painting pencil.

 I suppose it’s technically possible to paint with a pencil if you’re using watercolour pencils.
 Though, you could still argue it’s the brush and the application of water doing the painting- not the pencil.
 But we’re not here to talk about technicalities.
-I’ve been thinking about digital art since How You’ve Grown and I’m still confused about where this is all going.
+I’ve been thinking about digital art and I’m still confused about where this is all going.

 I’m not convinced I’ll ever be able to get my head around doing full digital pieces from scratch.

 Well, no, I’m sure I could learn- but I don’t know if it would be worth it.
 I like each different material to bring a different result to the table.
 Pencil is universally versatile, ink has contrast, marker has vibrant colour, watercolour has exceptional colour blending, and so on.
 Where does digital painting fall into this eclectic mix?
 Good question.
 So far I have no definite answers.
 But I have been playing around with an older pencil sketch and I’ve brought some colourful life to it.
 Which, with the considerations above, is actually a pretty good way to incorporate digital painting into the mix by providing something that I can’t get anywhere else.
 Mostly due to the varieties of paper I use for pencil work.